Introduction

 "Okay, I'll be up in a bit.
 Thanks."

-When I arrived at the front of the plane, the dining area walls had been opened up between the lounge area and the dining area.
-There were drinks set out and snacks on trays but since there were just a few of us, it was self-serve.
+When I arrived at the front of the plane, the dining area walls had been opened up between it and the lounge.
+There were drinks set out and snacks on trays.
+Since there were just a few of us, it was self-serve.

 Everyone had champagne for a toast at midnight and the flight attendants all took a turn giving me an embarrassing New Year's kiss.
-Matt just laughed after he put them up to it.
+Matt just laughed and took pictures with my camera.
+He had put them up to it.

-"As I'm the only previous Shellback on this flight and we are at 41,000 feet, we won't be doing those traditions.
+"As Chief of Security and the only previous Shellback on this flight and we are at 41,000 feet, we won't be doing those traditions.
 I didn't particularly care for my initiation and don't wish to put that on someone else.
-I am quite happy though to have added this particular item to my list of accomplishments and have prepared certificates for everyone aboard."
+I am quite happy, though, to have added this particular item to my list of accomplishments and have prepared certificates for everyone aboard."

-The party continued for a while longer but after I finished my glass of champagne I was feeling sleepy, so I went back to bed.
+The party continued for a while longer, but after I finished my glass of champagne, I was feeling sleepy, so I went back to bed.
+I dreamed of her all night.

 "Yeah, so where are we?"